Ohio Partners for Smoke Free Families (OPSFF): A Perinatal Smoking Cessation Program

 The Perinatal Smoking Cessation Program is working with national, state and local partners to reduce the prevalence of smoking among women of reproductive age, including pregnant women.
-Through its Ohio Partners for Smoke-Free Families Initiative the aim is to increase the adoption, reach and impact of evidence-based behavioral cessation strategies for reproductive-aged women /pregnant smokers.
+Through its Ohio Partners for Smoke Free Families Initiative, the program aims to increase the adoption, reach and impact of evidence-based behavioral cessation strategies for reproductive-aged women /pregnant smokers.

-Ohio Partners for Smoke-Free Families is promoting the 5 A’s evidence-based smoking cessation intervention released by the Agency for Healthcare Research & Quality (AHRQ) and published by the U.S. Department of Health and Human Services Public Health Service in its Treating Tobacco Use and Dependence Guidelines: 2008 Update, available online at: http://www.ahrq.gov/path/tobacco.htm
+Ohio Partners for Smoke-Free Families is promoting the 5 A’s , which is an evidence-based, brief counseling intervention for smoking cessation.
+The 5 A's are released by the Agency for Healthcare Research & Quality (AHRQ) and published by the U.S. Department of Health and Human Services Public Health Service in its Treating Tobacco Use and Dependence Guidelines: 2008 Update, available online at: http://www.ahrq.gov/path/tobacco.htm.

 Program Contact Information: